Team2168/2020_Main_Robot/README.md

 Robot code for the 2020 FRC season

 NOTE:
-For motor controllers, use a PWMSpeedController class.
-When creating subsystems and commands, use the old commands and subsystems in the WPILib creator.
-When creating your branch, use the style: subsystem_initials ie Drivetrain_CJH
+When using NEO motors:
+ - Use the CANSparkMax class. http://www.revrobotics.com/content/sw/max/sw-docs/java/com/revrobotics/CANSparkMax.html
+ - When initializing, for the type put `kBrushless`.
+ - In the construtor of your subsystem,
+   - *instance*.setSmartCurrentLimit(60)
+   - *instance*.setControlFramePeriodMs(20)
+   - *instance*.setPeriodicFramePeriod(PeriodicFrame.kStatus0, 500)
+   - *instance*.setPeriodicFramePeriod(PeriodicFrame.kStatus1, 500)
+   - *instance*.setPeriodicFramePeriod(PeriodicFrame.kStatus2, 500)
+When using Falcon motors:
+ - Use the TalonFX class. http://www.ctr-electronics.com/downloads/api/java/html/classcom_1_1ctre_1_1phoenix_1_1motorcontrol_1_1can_1_1_talon_f_x.html
+ - In the contructor of your subsystem,
+   - The constructor of the motor is the same as PWMSpeedController.
+   - Create a new SupplyCurrentLimitConfiguration.
+Use that to configure the current.
+   - An example can be found in the Drivetrain subsystem, on the `Drivetrain_WZ` branch.

 ## Drivetrain
 ### Liam
-  6x Motor Controllers (3 per side) will be CanSparkMax (look at last years drivetrain to get an idea)
+  6x Motors (Falcons) (3 per side) will be TalonFX (look at last years drivetrain to get an idea)

 ## Shooter
 ### Kaleb
-  2x Motor Controllers
+  2x Motors (Falcons)

 ## Hood_Adjust
 ### Kaleb
-  1x Motor Controller
+  2x Pneumatics
+   - One pushes the hood
+   - One activates a hard stop
+   - This creates 4 positions to shoot.

 ## Intake
 ### Ian
-  1x Motor Controller to spin wheels
+  1x Motor (Neo) to spin wheels
-  1x double solenoid to pivot intake
+  1x Pneumatic to pivot intake

 ## Hopper
-### Greyson
+### Cierra
-  1x Motor Controller to spin
+  1x Motor (Neo) to spin
   1x IR sensor (check if full)

 ## Indexer
 ### Nathan K.
-  1x double solenoid
+  1x Motor (Neo)
   1x ir sensor

 ## Climber
 ### Conor
-  2x Motor Controllers to control pulley system
+  2x Motors (775, use TalonSRX) to control pulley system

 ## Color Wheel
 ### Derek
-  1x Motor Controller to spin wheel
+  1x Motor (Neo) to spin wheel
+  1x Pneumatic to adjust position
   1x color sensor to read the color for position control (Sensor comes from vendor)
-  1x double solenoid to adjust position
   1x Encoder to read the number of rotations for rotation control

 ## Balancer
 ### Caeden
-  2x Motor Controllers to move along the bar
+  1x Motor (Neo) to move along the bar
-  1x double solenoid to brake
+  1x Pneumatic to brake

 ## LED
-  TBD
+### Greyson

 ## Vision
   TBD